crisluengo/doxpp/doc/json_output.md

 Other recognized commands will be similarly replaced with Markdown or removed, as appropriate.
 Any command not listed in in the `commands.md` page will be left as-is.

-## The "anchor" field
+## The "anchors" field

-Documentation can contain headers and anchors that can be referenced in the same way that members or pages can be referenced.
-These are created with the commands `\anchor`, `\section`, `\subsection` and `\subsubsection`.
-These commands are replaced with appropriate Markdown syntax to create an anchor, and the anchor ID (the string that can be used with `\ref` to link to the anchor) is listed in the "anchor" field.
+Documentation can contain anchors that can be referenced in the same way that members or pages can be referenced.
+These are created with the command `\anchor`.
+This command is replaced with appropriate Markdown syntax to create an anchor, and the anchor ID (the string that can be used with `\ref` to link to the anchor) is listed in the "anchors" field.
 Where these anchors are referenced, a Markdown link is generated as described in the section above.
 The generator will need to modify this link to point to the right page.
 The "anchor" field gives the required information to the generator for this.

+## The "sections" field

+In a similar fashion to anchors, documentation can also contain headers that can be referenced.
+These are created with the commands `\section`, `\subsection` and `\subsubsection`.
+These commands are replaced with the appropriate Markdown syntax, and the section ID and level (1 for section, 2 for subsection, etc.) is stored as tuples in the "sections" field.